OrbysSocialMediaLLC/ant_media_flutter/README.md

 ## Support

-Have any questions about the React Native SDK?
+Have any questions about the Flutter SDK?
 Visit our [community platform](http://community.antmedia.io/).

 ## Issues